 100 N San Francisco Street

 Rendezvous has a unique setup as it is half coffeebar/half cocktail bar.
 You can choose to sit at the beautiful wood bar or in the side room which houses several huge comfy couches.
 The large windows allow you to people watch while sipping your drink.
-There’s also a humongous TV where they frequently screen football games, old horror movies, and other special events.
+There’s also a humongous TV where they frequently screen football games, old horror movies, and host special events.

 The classy relaxed setting is perfect for a laid-back, yet still stylish coffee drinking experience.
 After your coffee break, you can stroll the lobby and check out all the ghost stories.